 The list of section roles was synthesized from the reverse-engineered language documents.
 The roles should be intuitively understandable, but the concrete wording may vary: a particular foreword can be called "introduction" the same way that an obsolete standard can be called "rescinded".
+Furthermore, roles are not exclusively one per document: for example, there can be one "glossary" for the list of definitions and one for the list of abbreviations.

-4.3 Lexical sections
+4.3 Inner sections